alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 I should note that I'm firmly out of my depth here.
 I know that ASTs are a thing and they're the "right" way to parse source code, but I've never used them in anger.

-Python has an [ast module](https://docs.python.org/3/library/ast.html#ast.AST) for working with abstract syntax trees, but I don't really know where to start.
+Python has an [ast module](https://docs.python.org/3/library/ast.html#ast.AST) for working with abstract syntax trees, but I don't really know where to use it.
 I did find the *executing* Python library that gets [the currently executing AST node](https://github.com/alexmojaki/executing), which seems like a useful starting point.

 We have to use the [inspect module](https://docs.python.org/3/library/inspect.html) instead of traceback to get the current frame, and then pass it to this library to get the AST node: